manalirupji/CASH/README.md

 # MIA-HeatMap
 Minimum Information About - HeatMap

-Is a shiny app that lets you create HeatMap with only the minimum knowledge of heatmaps.
-The user doesn't need to have any coding experience.
-This tool is written in R and can be run using the next few lines of code in the R console:
+Is a shiny app that lets you create a HeatMap with only the minimum knowledge of heatmaps with no coding experience.

 Firstly, you should have the most recent version of R or RStudio.
 Next install required packages.
 Cut and paste what's below in an R session.